swiftlang/swift-evolution/proposals/NNNN-multiple-trailing-closures.md

 }
 ```

-Whether using a trailing closures or avoiding them, this API becomes awkward because of the two
+Whether using trailing closures or avoiding them, this API becomes awkward because of the two
 different closure parameters.
 Neither

 ```swift